Air authorities seek to curb Dubai's stray drones

 (CNN) — Eighty-seven million passengers passed through Dubai International in 2017, making it one of the busiest airports in the world.
-So when there's a hiccup in operations, the impact can be profound.
+So when there's a hiccup in operations, the effect can be profound.

 Shutdowns can cost the airport as much as $1 million a minute, and in recent times drones have been a big issue.
-Drone incursions into airport airspace were responsible for three shutdowns in 2016 alone -- one for as long as 90 minutes.
+Drone incursions into airport airspace were responsible for three shutdowns in 2016 -- one for as long as 90 minutes.

-To counter the problem the Dubai Civil Aviation Authority (DCAA) has implemented Skytrax, a system which monitors domestically registered drones to prevent shutdowns before they need happen.
+To counter the problem, the Dubai Civil Aviation Authority (DCAA) has implemented Skytrax, a system that monitors domestically registered drones to prevent shutdowns.

-Skytrax works by fixing a tracker weighing 58 grams (two ounces) to every drone licensed for use in the emirate.
+Skytrax works by fixing a tracker weighing 58 grams (2 ounces) to every drone licensed for use in the emirate.
 Developed in collaboration with drone company Exponent Technology Services, chief executive Asam Khan says no other city has gone to such lengths to monitor and manage drone activity.

-Real-time tracking is monitored by the DCAA 24 hours a day, and if a drone strays close to a no-fly zone like Dubai International, the system will send text alerts to DCAA officials and the drone operator, warning them to change course.
+Real-time tracking is monitored by the DCAA 24 hours a day, and if a drone strays close to a no-fly zone such as Dubai International, the system will send text alerts to DCAA officials and the drone operator, warning them to change course.

 No drone is allowed within 16,400 feet horizontally or 3,000 feet vertically of commercial air traffic, says Khan.